koompi/koompi.org/content/basic/network/network.en.md

 ---
 ---
 ## Check the connection
-To ensure about the network connection, go through the following conditions below:
+To ensure​the network connection, go through the following conditions below:
  1. Your `network interface` is listed and enabled.
 Otherwise, check the device driver.
  2. Making sure that you are connected with a network cable or connected to the `wireless LAN`.
  3. Your network interface has an `IP Address`.